mikenguyen13/data_analysis/_book/20-quasi-experimental.md

 -   $POST$ = dummy where 1 = post, and 0 = pre

+Notes:

-We don't need $\beta_4$ in our model to have unbiased $\beta_3$, but including it would give our coefficients efficiency
+-   We don't need $\beta_4$ in our model to have unbiased $\beta_3$, but including it would give our coefficients efficiency

-If we use $\Delta Y_{jt}$ as the dependent variable, we don't need $POST_t \beta_2$ anymore
+-   If we use $\Delta Y_{jt}$ as the dependent variable, we don't need $POST_t \beta_2$ anymore

-Alternative model specification is that the authors use NJ high wage restaurant as control group (still choose those that are close to the border)
+-   Alternative model specification is that the authors use NJ high wage restaurant as control group (still choose those that are close to the border)

-The reason why they can't control for everything (PA + NJ high wage) is because it's hard to interpret the causal treatment
+-   The reason why they can't control for everything (PA + NJ high wage) is because it's hard to interpret the causal treatment

-Dif-n-dif utilizes similarity in pretrend of the dependent variables.
+-   Dif-n-dif utilizes similarity in pretrend of the dependent variables.
 However, this is neither a necessary nor sufficient for the identifying assumption.

     -   It's not sufficient because they can have multiple treatments (technically, you could include more control, but your treatment can't interact)

--   It's not necessary because trends can e parallel after treatment
+    -   It's not necessary because trends can be parallel after treatment

-However, we can't never be certain; we just try to find evidence consistent with our theory so that dif-n-dif can work.
+-   However, we can't never be certain; we just try to find evidence consistent with our theory so that dif-n-dif can work.

-Notice that we don't need before treatment the **levels of the dependent variable** to be the same (e.g., same wage average in both NJ and PA), dif-n-dif only needs **pre-trend (i.e., slope)** to be the same for the two groups.
+-   Notice that we don't need before treatment the **levels of the dependent variable** to be the same (e.g., same wage average in both NJ and PA), dif-n-dif only needs **pre-trend (i.e., slope)** to be the same for the two groups.

 <br>